Corporate governance report

 The Austrian Code of Corporate Governance was introduced in 2002 and is regularly updated according to legislation and current trends.
 It is the standard for proper corporate governance and control in Austria.
 Provisions of the Code contribute to strengthening the trust in the Austrian capital market.
-The report that companies are required to publish on compliance with these provisions requires a high level of transparency.
+The reports that companies are required to publish on compliance with these provisions require a high level of transparency.

-VIG Holding is committed to application and compliance with the January 2021 version of the Austrian Code of Corporate Governance. § 243c UGB and § 267b UGB (Consolidated Corporate Governance Report) were also applied when preparing this report.
+VIG Holding is committed to application and compliance with the January 2021 version of the Austrian Code of Corporate Governance. § 243c UGB and § 267b UGB (Consolidated Corporate Governance Report) were also applied when preparing this consolidated corporate governance report.

-VIG Holding sees corporate governance as a continuously changing process that responds to new conditions and current trends for the benefit of the insurance group as well as for its stakeholders.
+VIG Holding sees corporate governance as a continuously changing process that responds to new conditions and current trends for the benefit of the Group and its stakeholders.
 The goal of all corporate governance measures is to ensure responsible corporate management aimed at long-term growth while simultaneously maintaining effective corporate control.

 The Managing Board, Supervisory Board and employees consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementation of corporate governance.
-All information on the members, procedures and remuneration of the Managing Board and Supervisory Board are clearly organised and presented below.
+All information concerning their composition and work procedures is presented below.

 The rules of the Austrian Code of Corporate Governance are divided into the following three categories:

-- Rules based on mandatory legal requirements (“Legal Requirement”)
+- Rules based on mandatory legal requirements (“Legal Requirements”)

 - Rules that must be observed.
 Non-compliance with these rules must be declared and explained in order to comply with the Code (“Comply or Explain”)

-- Non-compliance with rules which are merely recommendations do not need to be disclosed or explained (“Recommendation”)
+- Non-compliance with rules which are merely recommendations do not need to be disclosed or explained (“Recommendations”)

-The Group’s scope of consolidation also includes capital market-oriented subsidiaries that are required by the legal systems applicable to them to prepare and publish corporate governance reports.
+The Group’s scope of consolidation also includes capital market-oriented subsidiaries that are required by the legal systems applicable to them to prepare and publish a corporate governance report.
 These include: Ray Sigorta (Turkey) and Makedonija Osiguruvanje (North Macedonia).
-The corporate governance reports can be accessed through their respective company websites: www.raysigorta.com.tr (About > Investor Relations), www.insumak.mk (website link: https://www.insumak.mk/about-us/financial-reports/?lang=en as an integral part of the annual report).
+The corporate governance reports are available on the respective company websites: https://www.raysigorta.com.tr/en/about-us/investor-relations, https://www.insumak.mk/za-nas/finansiski-izveshtai/ (as an integral part of the annual report).
 Reference is made to the information in this regard.